ADVENTURES IN FIGHTWEAR

 Time went by.
 I earned my P1 from Krav Maga SA in 2015 after a gruelling 5 to 6 hour grading.
 Still had to buy one of their silly vests on the day to grade.
 And I then decided to switch to MMA classes - which meant I needed some more VENUM gear.
 Then in February 2016 I found a place in Europe that had some unique pairs of VENUM fightshorts I wanted.
 So I bought 2 additional pairs.
 One of them was the VENUM Tiger Fightshorts, the other I can't remember.

 In May of 2016 I contacted them again for more VENUM gear.
 And that's when they asked me why I don't buy more?
 A lot more.
 At the time I was looking to do something entrepreneurial.
 And then they made me a deal I couldn't refuse.
 50 pairs of VENUM Fightshorts for an astronomical bargain.
 And that's how WARPATH Direct™ was started.
-I still have the massive box I got that shipment in in storage.
+I still have the massive box I received that shipment in in storage.
 It's filled with gloves and accessories now.

 Getting back.
-Then I needed some rashguards to go with the fightshorts.
+I then needed some rashguards to go with the fightshorts.
 TITLE MMA was offering some great deals, so I got a few of their products.
 At first I created a pricelist in document format and went around talking to fellow MMA students about what I had on offer - didn't get far.
 I distributed the pricelist via Whatsapp, no takers.
 But I knew what I had.
 I couldn't be the only fanatic willing to spend on quality.
 Could I?

 A couple of weeks later I tore a guy's favourite BADBOY T-shirt in a Jits class and mentioned to him that he really needed a rashguard.
 The day I delivered it to him another student overheard the conversation and asked about MMA gloves.
 Yes I had gloves.
 TITLE MMA.
 We set a delivery date.
 At that meeting he mentioned to me about Crazy Monkey Centurion.
 I used to do Crazy Monkey with Bobby Kiriaginides (sorry Bobby) from 2004/2005 and really enjoyed it until I blew out a knee.
 So I knew about the form.
 But didn't know there was a club so close.
 Got their number, phoned, and made an appointment to go make introductions.